Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â

 Information for organisations which fall under the proposed Protection of Premises (Terrorism) Bill and information for staff and the public on how to make their locations and people safer.

-It should be noted that the legislation is currently in draft form and may be subject to change.
+Please note the legislation is currently in draft form and may be subject to change.

 What is the Protect Bill?